methylgrammarlab/cfdna-ont/README.md

 > **Warning**
 > If the file YOUR_BEDGRAPH_FILE_mapped_to_450k.bedgraph.gz is not about half C's half G's, the file probably doesn't overlap either strands, and need to be shifted to the right by 1bp: `bedtools shift -i YOUR_BEDGRAPH_FILE -g GENOME_CHR -s 1  > YOUR_BEDGRAPH_FILE_shifted`
-> And then re-run the mapping command above.
+> and then re-mapped to the mamifest file of the 450k array using the command above.
 >
 > Where:
 > - YOUR_BEDGRAPH_FILE is your bedGraph file